-Knowledge What is required Learning Outcomes: The apprentice can Credit management Broad understanding of the principles of credit management and collections together with a sound understanding of organisational policies and techniques used in their role.
-K1 Understand the principles of credit management and collections.
-K2 Understand in detail the organisational policies and techniques used in their role.
-K3 Understand how to use external sources of information.
-K4 Understand the policies for handling vulnerable customers Regulatory and compliance Broad understanding of the legal, regulatory, risk and compliance framework within which they operate, with a sound understanding of relevant risk and compliance requirements for their role, e.g. credit management policies, data protection, treating customers fairly, potentially fraudulent transactions, including anti money laundering arrangements and financial and sector regulatory requirements depending on the type of collections.
-K5 Understand the legal, regulatory, risk and compliance framework within which they operate.
-K6 Understand the relevant risk and compliance requirements for their role.
+Knowledge Competency Area What is required Evidence required to achieve a PASS Credit management/Debt Good understanding of the principles of credit management/debt collection together with a sound understanding of organisational policies and techniques used in their role.
+K1.
+Have a good understanding of the principles of credit management/debt collection Collection K2.
+Have a sound understanding of organisational policies and techniques used in their role framework within which they operate, with a sound understanding of relevant legal, risk and compliance requirements for their role, e.g. relevant commercial or consumer credit law, credit management policies, data protection, treating customers fairly, complaints handling, potentially fraudulent transactions, including anti-money laundering under K3.
+Have a good understanding of the legal, regulatory, risk and compliance framework within which they operate Legal, Regulatory and compliance K4.
+Have a sound understanding of relevant legal, risk, compliance, financial/sector regulatory requirements for their role

-Knowledge What is required Learning Outcomes: The apprentice can Industry and organisation understanding Understands professional standards; the nature and priorities of the organisation they work in; organisational 'values,' and where their role fits in the organisation.
-Understands the different areas of the organisation that they need to work with, e.g. sales.
-K7 Understand the professional standards they need to work within.
-K8 Understand the nature and priorities of the organisation they work in.
-K9 Understand the organisational 'values', where their role fits in the organisation and the different areas of the organisation that they need to work with.
-Products and services Broad understanding of the products and services offered to customers by their organisation, together with sound knowledge of the products and services that they support, and how their role supports the delivery of these products and services.
-K10 Understand the products and services offered to customers by their organisation.
-K11 Understand in detail the products and services that they support.
-K12 Understand how their role supports the delivery of these products and services.
-Systems and processes Understands the systems, tools and processes used in the role, together with the standards to be met, including IT tools.
-K13 Understand the systems, tools and processes used in the role.
-K14 Understand the standards to be met in using these systems and processes.
-K15 Understand the consequences of not following processes and when to raise concerns if errors are made.
+Knowledge Competency Area What is required Evidence required to achieve a PASS Understands professional standards; the commercial context, nature and priorities of the organisation they work in; the end-to-end customer journey; how customers manage their money, e.g. as individuals or businesses; organisational 'values'; and where their role fits in the organisation.
+Understands the different areas of the organisation that they need to work with to deliver the best solution for the customer and business, and the nature of interactions with them, e.g. with Sales, Customer Services, Underwriting.
+K5.
+Understand the professional standards they need to work within K6.
+Understand the commercial context, nature, and priorities of the organisation they work in Industry and organisation K7.
+Know the end-to-end customer journey and how customers manage their money understanding K8.
+Understand the organisational 'values'; where their role fits in the organisation K9.
+Understand the different areas of the organisation that they need to work with to deliver the best solution for the customer and business, and the nature of interactions with them Broad understanding of the products and services offered to customers by their organisation, together with sound knowledge of the products and services that they support, including their features and benefits, together with how their role supports the delivery of these products and services.
+K10.
+Have a broad understanding of the products and services offered to customers by their organisation Products and Services K11.
+Have a sound knowledge of the products and services that they support, including their features and benefits K12.
+Have a sound knowledge of how their role supports the delivery of these products and services

+Knowledge Competency Area What is required Evidence required to achieve a PASS In depth understanding of the systems, tools and processes used in the role (see examples in the Standard), together with the standards to be met, including IT tools.
+K13.
+Understand in depth the systems, tools and processes used in the role Systems and processes K14.
+Understand the standards to be met in using these systems and processes K15.
+Understand the consequences of not following processes and when to raise concerns if errors are made